dhthwy/r/README.md

 Humiliating people is your fav pastime to do with your loved ones.

-I know from personal experience you check all them boxes!"
+I know from personal experience you check all them 'Yes' boxes!

+No limits. lol."

 ---